 Ex-BRPD officer involved in Brave Cave case accused of strangling woman

-BATON ROUGE — Troy Lawrence Jr., a former Baton Rouge police officer implicated in previous complaints about the notorious Brave Cave, faces charges including battery of a dating partner by strangulation, simple battery, aggravated assault and simple criminal damage to property.
+BATON ROUGE — Troy Lawrence Jr., a former Baton Rouge police officer implicated in previous complaints about the notorious Brave Cave, has been arrested on new charges, including battery of a dating partner by strangulation, simple battery, aggravated assault and simple criminal damage to property.

-According to an arrest warrant Monday, the East Baton Rouge Parish Sheriff's Office was called to a home on Richardson Drive around 11 p.m. on Saturday for a reported domestic disturbance.
+Lawrence was booked into the East Baton Rouge Parish Prison on Tuesday after an East Baton Rouge Parish Sheriff's Office warrant filed on Monday said deputies were called to a home on Richardson Drive around 11 p.m. over the weekend for a reported domestic disturbance.

-The brother said he got between them, and Lawrence bumped into him on his way out of the room.

-The warrant says Lawrence then pulled out a black 9mm handgun and pointed it at the brother and the woman's 3-year-old daughter before driving off in a silver sedan.
+Lawrence then pulled a handgun out and pointed it at the brother and the alleged victim's 3-year-old daughter before driving off in a silver sedan.

-When they arrived on scene, deputies observed pieces of the door hinge on the floor next to the bed.
-The victim had a large lump on the left side of her forehead and a large abrasion on her lip and nose, both with controlled bleeding.
+When deputies arrived on scene, they found pieces of the door hinge on the floor next to the bed and observed that the victim had a large lump on the left side of her forehead and a large abrasion on her lip and nose.

-Lawrence Jr. had been arrested previously, in 2023, for simple battery.
+Lawrence was arrested in 2023 for simple battery.
 He is also named in the ongoing "Brave Cave" lawsuit, which alleges Lawrence and other members of BRPD's now-defunct Street Crimes unit physically abused suspects inside of a makeshift interrogation facility.

 Lawrence left BRPD in 2023.